New Year’s Resolutions and Goals: A Simple and Proven Three-Step Plan to Make Them Actually Work

 And as this year turns, it always gets me thinking about how I want to make this year different and the great list of things that I want to do once COVID-19 is under control (again).

-And that got me to thinking about the different meanings of that word “resolutions” and another word, “goals.”
+And that got me thinking about the different meanings of the word “resolutions” and another word, “goals.”
 They are often used interchangeably and, to an extent, I can see why.
 But I also think there are important differences between the two terms.
 Knowing the difference between the two of them and how to use them together is the secret.

 The truth is, by itself, I’ve never really liked the word “resolution.”
 For so many people, it’s laced with unmet, long-term, vague, or sometimes unrealistic goals.
-For example: I just decided that I’m going to run a marathon in March and will start training in February.
+For example, I just decided that I’m going to run a marathon in March and will start training in February.
 It’s just plain too hard to maintain our motivation under these circumstances.
 This diminished enthusiasm is probably one of the main reasons research shows that more than 80% of New Year’s resolutions are broken.

 When vague, resolutions can look like, “I want to be closer to people.”
 That’s a truly nice resolution to focus on but what does being close to people really mean to you?
 What does being close to people actually look like?
 What does it feel like?
 How do you know if you accomplished it?
 For me, the answer lies in making one or more resolutions, setting specific goals, and establishing a time to complete each goal.
 Why?